A More Perfect Union (film): Production notes

 The movie was filmed on location at Independence Hall in Philadelphia, in Williamsburg, Virginia, and at other historical sites.
 Much of the film is shot from the viewpoint of James Madison, with the script being based primarily on his writings.
-These include the copious minutes he took during the Constitutional Convention, which were published as Notes of Debates in the Federal Convention of 1787.
+These include the copious minutes he took during the Constitutional Convention, which were published after his death as Notes of Debates in the Federal Convention of 1787.